Youssef-Somai/Esprit-PW-2A24-2526-DigitAdvisory/README.md

 The application follows a **Client–Server Architecture** based on the **MVC (Model–View–Controller)** pattern.

 ### Model

 Handles database operations using MySQL.

 ### View

-Handles user interface using HTML, CSS, and JavaScript.
+Manages the user interface using HTML, CSS, and JavaScript.

 ### Controller

-Handles business logic and communication between Model and View using PHP.
+Handles business logic and communication between the Model and View using PHP.

 ### Workflow

-1. User interacts with the interface
+1. The user interacts with the interface
-2. Request sent to Controller
+2. The request is sent to the Controller
-3. Controller processes logic
+3. The Controller processes the logic
-4. Model accesses database
+4. The Model accesses the database
-5. Response sent back to user
+5. The response is returned to the user

 ---

 ## Academic Context

-Developed as part of Web Technologies Project (2A)
-Esprit School of Engineering – Tunisia
+Developed as part of a Web Technologies Project (2nd Year) Esprit School of Engineering – Tunisia
 Academic Year: 2025–2026

 ---